Open enrollment in Ohio: Who wins and who loses?

 “Get paperwork signed from the home school district, which is Hubbard, and make sure all the paperwork got to Brookfield,” Saum said.
 “Both school districts made it easy.
 There was no ill will that we weren’t sending our children to Hubbard, and Brookfield made it easy and they were welcoming to our kids.”

-A teacher we talked to said that she open enrolled her daughter in the district where she worked, not where she lived, but ended up sending her daughter back to her home district.
+A teacher Nexstar’s WKBN spoke with said that she open enrolled her daughter in the district where she worked, not where she lived, but ended up sending her daughter back to her home district.
 She said it became more difficult as her daughter made friends in the neighborhood but then left for another school district different from where her friends attended.

 This school year, a new formula for the amount of state funding a district receives went into effect.
 Often called the Fair School Funding Formula, the measure is now in year two of a six-year rollout.